Loading organizations...

 Key people at Delegator.

-Delegator was founded by Stephen Culp (Co-Founder / Chairman).
+Delegator was founded in 2009 by Stephen Culp (Co-Founder / Chairman).

 Key people at Delegator.

-Delegator was founded by Stephen Culp (Co-Founder / Chairman).
+Delegator was founded in 2009 by Stephen Culp (Co-Founder / Chairman).

 Delegate Advisors is an independent, award-winning wealth advisory firm headquartered in Chapel Hill, North Carolina, specializing in multi-family office and Outsourced Chief Investment Officer (OCIO) services for high-net-worth individuals and families.[2][3]
 Its mission centers on managing wealth at the "intersection of life and wealth," providing comprehensive services including investment strategy, estate and philanthropy planning, private investments, risk management, cash management, and family office support like treasury management and performance reporting.[2][3]
 The firm operates as a "manager-of-managers," offering non-discretionary advice on selecting investment managers and pooled vehicles, while also providing personalized financial planning for retirement, estate, insurance, and tax needs.[2]
 Delegate Advisors has earned recognition, including the 2025 Family Wealth Report Award in the Multi-Family Office category (up to $2.5 billion AuM/AuA), marking its fourth such honor.[3]